dotnet/interactive/docker-image/readme.md

 # >NET interactive docker image

-This folder conains a docker fiel to generate an image to use latest .NET interactive tool without the need to isntall anacoda on your machine.
+This folder contains a dockerfile that generates an image with latest .NET Interactive and Jupyter.
+This lets you try out .NET Interactive's Jupyter experience without needing to install Jupyter directly.

 ## Build instructions

-Build the docker file to create the image.
+You can build the Docker image by running the following command in this directory:

 ```powershell
 > docker build . --tag dotnet-interactive:1.0